citelao/sensible/_coffee_shop/6-coffee.md

     <img src="{{site.baseurl}}/img/Calm.png" alt="A person with a bun and an earring leans back in their chair while browsing their phone and holding a cup of coffee in their lap.
 Onlookers at the coffee shop display reactions of shock, fear, and mild surprise." />

     <figcaption>
-        For most people, coffee shop wi-fi is safe.
+        For most people, coffee shop wi-fi is safe
     </figcaption>
 </figure>